DE-cr/BSBmonCR/README.md

 name of your BSBmonCR system in your network; replace with the right name or IP address, if necessary).

+#### Buffer Temperature

+Introduced with v0.8.0

+With a heating buffer configured, its temperature values are included in [logging](#logging-to-a-dropbox-account) (if enabled), and a vertical line is placed to the left of the 24 hours plots.
+Its height shows the current buffer temperature relative to its minimal and maximal values within the most recent 24 hours (e.g.
+50 percent height = halfway between min and max).

 ### Screenshots via HTTP

 Introduced with v0.2.0